-A number of new measures have come into force that increase local authorities' abilities to penalise aspects of poor landlordism and offer some level of remuneration to the local authority to offset the cost of action.
 There has been an expansion in the range and severity of civil penalties that might be served by a local authority where landlords are in breach of their responsibilities under the Housing and Planning Act 2016.
-A maximum penalty of £30,000 applies where landlords are in breach, and the penalty is retained by the local authority as a contribution to its regulatory work.6
+A maximum penalty of £30,000 applies where landlords are in breach, and the penalty is retained by the local authority as a contribution to its regulatory work.5

-Local authorities receive no similar incentive to pursue convictions for offences under the Protection from Eviction Act 1977.
+Local authorities have historically had no similar incentive to pursue convictions for offences under the Protection from Eviction Act 1977.
 This Act is the main body of legislation available to local authorities to investigate and prosecute allegations of harassment and unlawful eviction of renters.

 This is the only legislation that construes a particular landlord action as a criminal offence, and where a conviction in either the Magistrate or Crown Court could lead to imprisonment.

-All residential occupiers are protected from harassment and most residential occupiers cannot be evicted without a landlord following due process and seeking an order of the court.7 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/697644/Civil_penalty_guidance.pdf
+All residential occupiers are protected from harassment and most residential occupiers cannot be evicted without a landlord following due process and seeking an order of the court.6

-5 J. Stewart & R. Moffatt (2022) Regulating the Privately Rented Sector: Evidence into Practice, Routledge.
+The PFEA now 46 years old, was passed in the context of widespread concern relating to the activities of landlords such as Peter Rachman although it has been argued that, in its earliest years, the Act was more often deployed to regulate disputes between resident landlords and their lodger/tenants.7 Local authorities can prosecute landlords under section 6 of the PFEA, but are not required to prosecute or to investigate any allegation of contravention of the Act.
+Furthermore, local authorities do have staff with TRO 'capability' working within Housing Options and housing enforcement teams; however a difficulty lies with the local authority willingness to pursue these cases in court.

+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/697644/ Civil_penalty_guidance.pdf

-7 Exceptions include tenants living with landlords in the landlord's property.
+6 Exceptions include renters living with landlords in the landlord's property.